hi-ogawa/talks/2025-10-25/slides.md

   <!-- e.g. finding where to update inline snapshot by parsing stacktrace with a hand coded regex -->
   - `SnapshotEnvironment.readSnapshotFile/saveSnapshotFile` (interface to decouple runtime)
   <!-- for example, this is implemented as RPC which works across Node.js and Browser -->
-- Some logic is coupled to Vitest system
+- Some logic is coupled to Vitest's test runner
   - `SnapshotClient.assert` as chai plugin `toMatchSnapshot`, `toMatchInlineSnapshot`
   <!-- packages/vitest/src/integrations/snapshot/chai.ts -->
   - Coordinate `SnapshotClient` within test lifecycle, e.g.